 - toasted sesame seeds (for garnish)

 Cook quinoa and brown rice according to package directions and set aside.
-Place vegetables in a pot, bring to boil, simmer 10 minutes.
+Place vegetables in a pot, bring to a boil, and simmer 10 minutes.
 Remove from heat.
 Spoon brown rice and quinoa into a bowl, add cooked vegetables.

 In a medium bowl, mix sauce ingredients and spoon over veggies and grains.